 1. Renaming files

-You should rename file extensions only with dedicated editors that handle the format in question.
+It would help if you renamed file extensions only with dedicated editors that handle the format in question.
 For example, be careful when renaming a 3gp file to maybe .avi unless you know exactly what you're doing.
 If video files are not properly converted before they're renamed, many media players may reject such a file.

 2. Ejecting drives

 Every good file manager has an "Eject" option.
-Right-click on the drive you want to eject from your file manager and click the "eject" option —or something synonymous.
+Right-click on the drive you want to eject from your file manager and click the "eject" option or something synonymous.
 After an "ejected successfully" notification by your operating system, you can proceed with pulling the drive out.

 3. File sharing